class Gdk::Event

 def _get_angle(event2 : Gdk::Event, angle : Float64) : Bool #

-Returns the relative angle from @event1 to @event2.
+Returns the relative angle from event1 to event2.

 The relative angle is the angle between the X axis and the line through both events' positions.
 The rotation direction for positive angles is from the positive X axis towards the positive Y axis.